-- Interferometer slits pass light from two thin horizontal stripes along M1. - Little of M1's surface contributes...and we can reduce this more. - Fringes from a vertical interferometer measurement form a series of parallel horizontal lines. - Beam size is calculated from the vertical intensity variation. - Beam is imaged through the slits onto the camera. - The direction along the stripe is less interesting. - Change the focal length horizontally to image M1, not the beam. - Insert a cylindrical lens to shorten the focal length. - Position along each stripe corresponds to an x coordinate of M1. - Computer selects x with best fringe visibility from the video. - The interferometer uses only two small rectangles, selected for fringe quality, on M1's surface.
+- Interferometer slits pass light from two thin horizontal stripes along M1. - Little of M1's surface contributes...and we can reduce this more. - Beam is imaged through the slits onto the camera. - Fringes of a vertical (y) interferometer measurement form a series of parallel horizontal lines on the camera. - Beam size is calculated from the intensity variation along y. - The direction along the stripes (x) is less interesting. - Change the focal length horizontally to image M1, not the beam. - Insert a cylindrical lens to shorten the focal length in x only. - Position along each stripe corresponds to an x coordinate of M1. - Computer selects x value with best fringe visibility on the camera. - The interferometer uses only two small rectangles, selected for fringe quality, on M1's surface.